Translate

 “It’s not.”

-“You always thought loving me meant holding on,” he says.
-“Even when I was slipping through your hands.”
+“You always thought loving me meant holding on,” he said, the heat warping his voice.
+“Even when I was already slipping through your fingers.”

 “I know.”